5 Of Our Favorite Campgrounds In The US

 If you don’t feel like cooking over a camp stove or miss civilization, you can even drive over to nearby Gatlinburg or Wears Valley to feast like royalty at your restaurant of choice.
 With so many options, Elkmont remains a perennial family favorite.

-To find out more about Elkmont and what to do in the Smokies, check out these blogs:
+To find out more about Elkmont and what to do in the Smokies, check out this blog: